AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

     rectangle_t rect; // Contains the x, y, width and height wsg_t img;        // Image to display
-    int speed;        // Speed of the obstacle
+    int speed;        // Speed of the obstacle bool active;      // If the obstacle is in play
 } obstacle_t;
 ```